tobek/headsoak/notes.md

 ##### now

-- bug when you try to add tag to shared note
-- remove readOnly tags from autocomplete
-- check getTagIdByName - there could be conflicts, do they matter?
 - proper tooltips on tag share icons (should entire tag trigger tooltip?)
 - alert on recipient "blah wants to share blah with you"
     - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'